holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_turing_test/lesson_plan.md

     - We know Claude.ai is good at this kind of thing, so let's see what it says
         - Ask question on homework of Claude.ai
     - Today, going to see how smart Claude.ai is
+        - Actually have to use ChatGPT because Claude.ai is designed to be "more ethical"
 - Who's heard of Alan Turing?
     - Why he's famous...
     - Why he died prematurely